-When you launch an instance, you can optionally specify an availability zone.
-If you do not specify an availability zone, Amazon EC2 selects one for you.
-When launching your initial instances, we recommend accepting the default availability zone, which will allow Amazon EC2 to select the best the availability zone for you based on system health and available capacity.
-Even if you have other instances running, you might consider not specifying an availability zone if your new instances do not need to be close to. or separated from, your existing instances.
+When you launch an instance, you can optionally specify an Availability Zone.
+If you do not specify an Availability Zone, Amazon EC2 selects one for you in the region that you are using.
+When launching your initial instances, we recommend accepting the default Availability Zone, which allows Amazon EC2 to select the best Availability Zone for you based on system health and available capacity.
+Even if you have other instances running, you might consider not specifying an Availability Zone if your new instances do not need to be close to, or separated from, your existing instances.

-To view the availability zones available to you
+To view the Availability Zones available to you

-'''

-PROMPT> ec2-describe-availability-zones
+PROMPT> ec2-describe -availability -zones

 AVAILABILITYZONE us-east-1a available

 AVAILABILITYZONE us-east-1b available

 AVAILABILITYZONE us-east-1c available

-'''

-Availability zones are not the same across accounts.
-The availability zone us-east-1a for account A is not necessarily the same as us-east-1a for account B. Zone assignments are mapped independently for each account.
+Availability Zones are not the same across accounts.
+The Availability Zone useast-1a for account A is not necessarily the same as us-east-1a for account B. Zone assignments are mapped independently for each account.

-After determining the availability zones that are available to you, you can launch instances in any of the zones.
+After determining the Availability Zones that are available to you, you can launch instances in any of the zones.

-You will be charged a small bandwidth charge for data that crosses availability zones.
-For more information, go to the Amazon EC2 portal page.
+You are charged a small bandwidth charge for data that crosses Availability Zones.
+For more information, go to the Amazon EC2 product page.